wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-backup.md

 ### Exclude files from your backup

 To exclude files and folders from your backups, create a `_backup.filter` file in the wwwroot folder of your web app and specify the list of files and folders you want to exclude in there.
-An easy way to access this is through the [Kudu Console](https://github.com/projectkudu/kudu/wiki/Kudu-console).

 Suppose you have a web app that contains log files and static images from past years that are never going to change.
 You already have a full backup of the web app that includes the old images.
 Now you want to backup the web app every day, but you don't want to pay for storing log files or the static image files that never change.

-![Logs Folder][LogsFolder]
-![Images Folder][ImagesFolder]

 The below steps show how you would exclude these files from the backup.

-1. Go to `http://{yourapp}.scm.chinacloudsites.cn/DebugConsole` and identify the folders that you want to exclude from your backups.
+1. identify the folders that you want to exclude from your backups.
 In this example, you would want to exclude the following files and folders shown in that UI:

 		D:\home\site\wwwroot\Logs
 		D:\home\LogFiles